-Hawaii is one of the world’s best places for stargazing.
-There are many stargazing options you can fit in your itinerary on the Big Island; from a (free) nighttime picnic to an adventurous visit to the world-class telescopes on the summit of MaunaKea.
-It is no coincidence that some of the world’s most advanced telescopes are built on the Big Island.
-Few places on earth are better for watching the heavens above than atop MaunaKea!
-On top of the mountain above the clouds, observing conditions are close to perfect, with almost no light pollution and little air above.
+Hawaii is one of the world’s best places for gazing at the stars.
+There are many stargazing options you can fit in your itinerary on the Big Island: from a (free) nighttime picnic to an adventurous visit to the world-class telescopes on the summit of MaunaKea.

 - Going to MaunaKea